Elijer/cafe-infinite/README.md

 # About
-This repo is a boiler-plate I am building as I learn to integrate different Stripe features with firebase.
-I ultimately plan on incorporating it into another project, but as I'm new to both Stripe and Firebase, I thought I would create an isolated version that I could refer back to in the future and build upon.
-For one, Stripe is really useful if you're creating any kind of business online.
-Secondly, Firebase is looking hella powerful and Stripe is a diverse API that brings out a lot of Firebases cool features and puts them out in the open.
-If you are using these two technologies together, I hope that this is a useful reference for how they integrate.
+This repo is a boiler-plate for integrating Stripe Connect features with Firebase.

-* **Firebase**: A rapid development web-development tool released by google in 2018.
+**Firebase**: A rapid development web-development tool released by google in 2018.
 It modularly allows for the convenient integration of a database, hosting, a testing suite, file storage, and cloud functions.
 If you're interested in learning more, [this is the intro](https://www.youtube.com/watch?v=9kRgVxULbag) that peaked my interest initially.

-* **Stripe** is probably the most widely-used (at least by developers) and feature-rich API for managing different kinds of payments online.
+**Stripe**: Probably the most widely-used API for managing different kinds of payments online.
+Useful for entrepreneurs building web marketplaces or platforms.

+### Table of Contents
+1. Stripe
+  1. Signing Up
+  1. Business Onboarding
+  1. Accept a Payment
+  1. Dev Tips
+1. Firebase
+  1. Getting Started
+  1. Pain Points
+  1. Using the Emulators
+    1. Pain Points

 <br/><br/>

 # Stripe